 1.)
 Confirm times with your vendors.

 This is super important!
-You’ll want to make sure you confirm times for things such as when vendors are coming to set up, what time are flowers being dropped off, what is the start time for hair and makeup, etc. If you have a wedding planner, often times they will take care of doing this for you.
-However, make sure you go over your timeline with your wedding planner for both your rehearsal and the day of your wedding so you make sure EVERYONE is on the same page!
+You’ll want to make sure you confirm times for things such as when vendors are coming to set up, what time flowers are being dropped off, what the start time for hair and makeup is, etc. If you have a wedding planner, they will likely take care of doing this for you.
+However, make sure you go over your timeline with your wedding planner for both your rehearsal and the day of your wedding so EVERYONE is on the same page!

 2.)
 Confirm details with the your bridal party.

 Make sure to send out an email, text message, group Facebook message, or do it the old fashion way and give everyone in your bridal party a call.
 Make sure everyone knows the details for the weekend!
-Confirm what time they are to be at the rehearsal, where to go when they arrive, the timing for the wedding day events, etc. This will make it easier for both you and them if they’re all reminded of exactly where they need to be and when.
-It saves everyone the confusion!
+Confirm what time they are to be at the rehearsal, where to go when they arrive, the timing for the wedding day events, etc. This will make life easier for both you and them if they’re all reminded of exactly where they need to be and when.
+It saves everyone from being confused!

 3.)
 Put together welcome bags.